Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/OfficeAddInFabric.md

-#Tutorial: Using Office UI Fabric in Add-Ins
+#Using Office UI Fabric in Add-Ins
+If you are building an Office Add-In we encourage you to use Office UI Fabric to create your user experience.
+The following steps walk you through the basics.

 ##1.- Setup
 Add the following lines to your HTML on the head section to reference Fabric from the CDN: